danstewart/wallpaper-switcher/README.md

-# WallpaperChanger
+# Wallpaper Switcher

-Wallpaper changer that will randomly set a new wallpaper from a selected subreddit every x minutes.
+Wallpaper switcher that will randomly set a new wallpaper from a selected subreddit every x minutes.

 ## Current Functionality
 - Download imgur links, imgur albums and deviantart posts from subreddit.